hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010g-q.md

 | mtd2 | 00700000 | 00010000  | "ImageA" |
 | mtd3 | 00700000 | 00010000  | "ImageB" |

-This ont seems to support dual boot (notice partitions "ImageA" and "ImageB"), however this has not been tested.
+This ONT seems to support dual boot (notice partitions "ImageA" and "ImageB"), however this has not been tested.
 ## List of firmwares and files

 # Serial